Flat Preloader Icon

 Send Resume and Cover Letter to:

-Alexa Daggett, Marketing and Development Coordinator, 105 Spring Street, Cambridge, MA 02141.
-Electronic submissions may be made to: alexa@eastendhouse.org.
+Michael J. Delia, ACSW, CFRE, President and Chief Executive Officer, East End House, Inc., 105 Spring Street, Cambridge, MA 02141.
+Electronic submissions may be made to: michael@eastendhouse.org.

 School Age Program Group Leader